CVA Partnerships Program

 Marshall University will offer a matching scholarship to one of their students to attend the Chautauqua School of Art Residency annually.

-Massachusetts College of Art and Design will provide a full scholarship to one of their alumni who is accepted into Chautauqua School of Art’s residency program.
+Massachusetts College of Art and Design will provide a full scholarship to one of their graduate alumni from any of the college’s master’s degree programs who is accepted into Chautauqua School of Art’s residency program.

 Maryland Institute College of Art will give $500 ore more toward to one of their students to attend Chautauqua School of Art.